Posted on 15 March 2018

 Acclaimed jazz vocalists Claudette Morgan and TC the 3rd, stars of the new musical SS Nirvana: A Story of Love and Jazz On the High Seas, lead a New Orleans-style second line swing parade through the heart of Queen’s Kew Garden neighborhood.
-Accompanied by a four-piece brass ensemble featuring Patience Higgins, they will perform classic call-and-response standards by the likes of legends Ella Fitzgerald, Johnny Hartman, Louis Armstrong, Sarah Vaughn and Billy Eckstein and will be joined by some of the borough’s top second line dancers.
+Accompanied by a stellar five-piece brass ensemble featuring Patience Higgins on sax, Stafford Hunter on trombone, Duane Eubanks on trumpet, Chauncey Yearwood on bass drum and Kevin Raczka on snare, they will perform classic call-and-response standards by the likes of legends Ella Fitzgerald, Johnny Hartman, Louis Armstrong, Sarah Vaughn and Billy Eckstein and will be joined by some of the borough’s top second line dancers.

 Presented with special thanks to “SS Nirvana” writer and director Roz Nixon.

 WHEN & WHERE:

 Second Line participants should meet the Main Line at Maple Grove Park, Kew Gardens, at Hoover Avenue between Queens Boulevard and 132 Street for a 12:30 PM departure.
 The parade will make its way west up the north side of the Queens Boulevard pedestrian walkway through the heart of the borough’s civic center.

 You can just show up, but if you know you will be coming, please send an email with the subject line “I Want to Swing” to email@example.com.
 And if you plan to bring your own instrument, let us know what you play!